Fi Morris

-Fritha Mary Kie "Fi" Morris (born 31 January 1994) is an English cricketer who currently plays for Gloucestershire, North West Thunder and Welsh Fire.
+Fritha Mary Kie "Fi" Morris (born 31 January 1994) is an English cricketer who currently plays for Lancashire and Manchester Originals.
 An all-rounder, she is a right-arm off break bowler and right-handed batter.
-She has previously played for Oxfordshire, Berkshire and Hampshire, Southern Vipers, Southern Brave and Western Storm.
+She has previously played for Oxfordshire, Gloucestershire, Berkshire, Hampshire, Southern Vipers, Western Storm, North West Thunder, Southern Brave and Welsh Fire.

 Early life

 Morris was born on 31 January 1994 in Reading, Berkshire.
 She studied at the University of Exeter.

 Domestic career

 Morris made her county debut in 2008, for Oxfordshire against Cornwall.
 She scored 12* and bowled three overs.
 In her second match, she took 4/46 against Gloucestershire.
 Morris was Oxfordshire's leading wicket-taker in the 2009 Women's Twenty20 Cup.

 Morris moved to Gloucestershire ahead of the 2010 season.
 She hit her maiden county half-century in the 2010 Women's County Championship, scoring 52* against Buckinghamshire.
 Earlier in the same season, she took 4/12 against Dorset.
 The following Championship season, Morris was Gloucestershire's leading run-scorer and joint-leading wicket-taker, with 345 runs and 15 wickets.
 She also hit her maiden county century, scoring 127 against her former team Oxfordshire.

 Morris moved to Berkshire ahead of the 2013 season, and remained there until the end of the 2017 season.
 She had a solid start at her new club, scoring 151 runs with a high score of 47, as well as taking 6 wickets in the 2013 Women's County Championship.
 She went on to be Berkshire's leading wicket-taker in the 2014 Women's County Championship, as well as in the 2015 and 2016 T20 Cups.

 Ahead of the 2018 season, Morris moved to Hampshire and helped them win their first Championship title in her first season.
 She was their leading wicket-taker, with 15 wickets at an average of 11.93.
 She also equalled her best List A bowling at the time, taking 4/12 to help bowl Somerset out for 64.
 In the 2019 Championship, Morris was her side's joint-leading run-scorer and joint-leading wicket-taker, with 160 runs and 12 wickets.
 In the 2021 Women's Twenty20 Cup, she took 5 wickets at an average of 10.20, as well as scoring a match-winning 47* against Sussex.
 Morris moved back to Gloucestershire ahead of the 2022 Women's Twenty20 Cup.
 She played three matches for the side that season, scoring 23 runs and taking one wicket.
+She joined Lancashire for the 2023 Women's Twenty20 Cup, playing two matches for the side that season.